CMDB

 • CMDB fed by a combo of AWS Config, GCP Asset Inventory, and some custom scripts

-This story came from a security architect juggling both AWS and Azure environments for a global logistics company.
-Their AWS side was pristine — golden AMIs with baseline configs, OS hardening via EC2 Image Builder, and enforced controls with Systems Manager State Manager.
+This story came from a cloud security architect juggling both AWS and Azure environments for a global logistics company.
+Their AWS side was pristine, but Azure?
+Well… that was handled by a different team.

 5 reasons companies use multi cloud configuration management